Oldman10000/workout_buddy/README.md

 ![JS Lint](documentation/js_lint.jpg)

 * I also used JS Hint to double check my script, again there were no major issues.
-There are warnings for undefined variables, which are mostly jQuery $ symbols, and a few other variables which appear undeclared at points.
-However as these variables are often nested within functions, this is not an issue.
-JS Hint was also helpful in regard to ensuring I had added semicolons to all the correct places.
+There are warnings for undefined variables, which are all jQuery $ symbols.
+There are also warnings for ES6 only properities such as variable declarations using let and const instead of var, arrow functions being used, and template literal syntax.
+As ES6 is compatible only with the latest browsers and not at all with internet explorer, for a real world project it would be sensible to use the babeljs compiler, which converts the JavaScript into browser-compatible code.

 ### Chrome Dev Tools Lighthouse